linkerd/linkerd/README.md

 [![Circle CI](https://circleci.com/gh/BuoyantIO/linkerd/tree/master.svg?style=shield&circle-token=06d80fc52dbaeaac316d09b7ad4ada6f7d2bf31f)](https://circleci.com/gh/BuoyantIO/linkerd/tree/master)
 [![Slack Status](https://slack.linkerd.io/badge.svg)](https://slack.linkerd.io)

-linkerd is an open-source dynamic linker for microservices.
-In an operating system, a dynamic linker handles everything an executable needs to make library calls.
-Similarly, for microservice applications, linkerd handles everything needed to make RPC calls.
+linkerd is an out-of-process network stack for microservices.
+It functions as a transparent RPC proxy, handling everything needed to make inter-service RPC safe and sane--including load-balancing, service discovery, instrumentation, and routing.

-linkerd is designed not just to make multi-service applications fast and reliable (even under extreme traffic) but to decouple application code from the mechanics of how it’s operationalized.
+linkerd is designed to drop into existing applications with a minimum of configuration, and works with many common RPC formats and service discovery backends.

+linkerd is built on top of [Finagle](https://twitter.github.io/finagle/), a production-tested RPC framework used by high-traffic companies like Twitter, Pinterest, Tumblr, PagerDuty, and others.

 ## Projects ##